Hajneken/learning_node/1_V8/1_V8_notes.md

 V8 can be embedded in arbitrary C++ program, which is useful for adding features that can be then used by JavaScript.

 > "Make anything that you implement in C++ be available for JavaScript"

+template engine : program that takes a string and converts it to HTML